medjai/Vagrant-devspace/README.md

 # Installation

 ### Install via Git
-To use DevSpace vagrant, clone this github repo
+To use Laravel Vagrant, clone this github repo

     $ git clone http://git.wisenetdev.com:medjai/vagrant.git

 to your mac/pc/linux.
-When clone is complete, go to the `devspace` and now you are ready to use your Virtual Machine.
+When clone is complete, go to the `vagrant` folder and now you are ready to use your VM.

-### Use
+# Usage
 Start the VM

     $ cd /vagrant
     $ vagrant up

-First time of your 'vagrant up' will provision the vagrant.
-You can then feel free to import a git repository or start a new project from your _*www*_ folder
+First time you 'vagrant up' it will provision the VM.
+At the end of provisioning you will find a laravel instance already installed in the _*www*_ folder

 ### Requirements
 You must have [Vagrant](http://vagrantup.com) and [VirtualBox](https://www.virtualbox.org) installed in your pc.